Your Fort Worth Emergency Dentist

 No matter how well you care for your teeth, your smile is always vulnerable to injury.
 Are you prepared for your next dental emergency?
 Don’t be caught unprepared when the least expected happens to you or someone you love.
-Dr. Stovall, Dr. Cheng, and Dr. Thorburn are your emergency dentist in Fort Worth.
+Dr. Cheng, Dr. Thorburn, and Dr. Luk are your emergency dentist in Fort Worth.
 Call us for prompt attention when you need it most!

 Is It a Dental Emergency?